hamdyaea/Casino-Slot-Machine/README.md

 If You leave you can keep the money you have got
 3) Everytime you replay, you bet 100$
 4) 2 x the same = your money + 200$, 3 x the same = your money +300$
-   all different = you loose everything"
+   All different = you loose everything